Blind Spot Truck Accident Lawyer Philadelphia

 If you have ever driven a vehicle – not necessarily a truck – you may be aware of the fact that every vehicle has blind spots that significantly limit the driver’s vision in front, back, and to the sides of the vehicle.

 The blind spots for trucks are even larger than those for passenger cars.
-Since blind spots can cause devastating car accidents and truck accidents, vehicles are equipped with side and rear-view mirrors as well as backup camera to minimize blind spots.
+Since blind spots can cause devastating Car Accidents and truck accidents, vehicles are equipped with side and rear-view mirrors as well as a backup camera to minimize blind spots.

 Truck accidents caused by blind spots